Dreepye/StarNubMain/Utilities/README.md

 - Date and Times:
 	- DateAndTimes - Simple Date formatter and time calculator

+- Operating System:
+	- OperatingSystem - contains the operating system type (windows or linux)
+	- BitVersion - is an abstract class that belongs to Operating System
+		- LinuxBitVersion - contains methods to obtain linux bit versions

 - Threading:
-	- NamedThreadFactory: This creates a named thread factory that names Threads as such (Name + " - " + increment)
+	- NamedThreadFactory - This creates a named thread factory that names Threads as such (Name + " - " + increment)
+	- ThreadSleep - Provides methods for you to sleep a thread in seconds or milliseconds

 - YAML:  **Note**: "!!sets", are unable to be checked in a YAML parser and look like key, value mappings but, are not actually (k,v).
 	- YAMLWrapper - This wraps a Map called Data that represents the YAML File from disk, and has methods to add, remove, check, get values and even collections methods